Dr-Lab1/Labyrinthe-Payment/README.md

     $flexpay = FlexpayServiceProvider::phoneResults($array);

 This function will automatically check the result and return the transaction code status.
-If all is well, it will return true to the success variable and false otherwise.
+If all is well, it will return <code>true</code> to the <code>success</code> variable and <code>false</code> otherwise.
 The processing of information coming from the aggregator will depend on the result of the function.
 You can either save to the database, or perform calculations,...

 ### Flexpay card